TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-We are able to upload files and the website executes php.
+We are able to upload `files`, and the website executes `PHP`.

-So, it's the moment to create a php webshell:
+So, it's time to create a PHP `webshell`:

 <br />